 To this day, more than two million Beatrix Potter books are sold all over the world every year.
 Her legacy – her art, storytelling, and love for nature have stayed with the world.

 “If we try to think back to the dim and distant past… what is it that helps us reconstruct those times, and to picture the lives of those who lived in them?
 It is their art… It is thanks to the hand, the companion of the mind, that civilization has arisen.”

 —Maria Montessori, The Absorbent Mind

 Maria Tecla Artemisia Montessori bears a name recall due to her biggest legacy: the educational method that she pioneered.
 She was an Italian physician and educator, and one of the most successful women truly ahead of their time.
 At an early age, Montessori enrolled in Engineering classes at an all-boys technical school; breaking the gender norms.
-She later on pursued medical school, eventually gaining license as a practicing doctor.
+She later on pursued medical school, eventually gaining license as a practising doctor.

 During her training years, Maria was sent to visit asylums in Rome and observe children with mental disabilities.
 This led her to see, research, and study systems for children with mental problems.

 Casa dei Bambini

 As the name suggests, Casa dei Bambini was a school for children.
 In 1906, Maria Montessori accepted an offer to oversee the care and education for children of low-income families.
 The school was situated in a new apartment building located in San Lorenzo, Rome.
 Beginning by enrolling 50 children, she was interested in applying her system of discoveries for children who were perfectly normal.

 Working with these children, Maria Montessori began to develop her own pedagogy.
 She allowed the children to act freely in the environment, but making sure the school was prepared to meet their needs.